UD-CISC374/educational-game-design-document-team-11-david-and-kevin/egdd.md

 ## Elevator Pitch

-The Government sends an agricultural engineer and a computer scientist to another planet to grow food and build their home economy using hydroponics systems managed by for loops and logic gates, but when the player worsens the planet's ecosystem, the wildlife begins to revolt.
+The Government sends an agricultural engineer and a computer scientist to another planet to grow food and build their home economy using hydroponics systems managed by for conditional statements and logic gates, but when the player worsens the planet's ecosystem, the wildlife begins to revolt.

 ## Influences (Brief)